poliastro/poliastro.github.io/content/articles/2022-02-january-updates.md

-Title: December updates
+Title: January updates
-Date: 2021-02-01 16:00 CET
+Date: 2022-02-01 16:00 CET
 Tags: NumFOCUS,Updates
 slug: january-updates
 lang: en
 Author: Juan Luis Cano Rodríguez

-This January we have spent a lot of time discussing Sebastian proposal to [add a new `OrbitArray` object](https://github.com/poliastro/poliastro/pull/1445) in line with our Small Development Grant.
+This January, we spent a lot of time discussing Sebastian's proposal to [add a new `OrbitArray` object](https://github.com/poliastro/poliastro/pull/1445) in line with our Small Development Grant.
-We are now all in the same page and the implementation is progressing nicely!
+We are now all on the same page and the implementation is progressing nicely!

 Apart from that, our contributors have been working on a number of things: